suma-project/Suma/INSTALL.md

 Additional Client Requirements:

-* Device or computer with WebKit browser (e.g. iOS and Android browsers, Safari, Google Chrome) needed to use Suma client
+* Device or computer with WebKit browser (e.g. iOS and Android browsers, Google Chrome, Safari on Mac OS) needed to use Suma client. **NOTE: Suma does not work in Safari for Windows.**

 Zend Framework Installation (optional)